MPL Philippines Season 7: Regular season

 The ten teams were divided into two groups of five teams each.
-Teams within the same group played a double round robin format, meeting them twice (8 games) and all teams played against the another group in a single round robin format, meeting them once (5 games), for a total of 13 games played by each team in the regular season.
+Teams within the same group played a double round robin format, meeting them twice (8 games) and all teams played against the other group in a single round robin format, meeting them once (5 games), for a total of 13 games played by each team in the regular season.